hmcts/snl-api/README.md

   docker-compose up
 ```

-This will start the API container exposing the application's port `8090`
+This will start the API container exposing the application's port `8090` and PostgreSql database.

 In order to test if the application is up, you can call its health endpoint: